The City & the City: Setting

 The twin cities are composed of crosshatched, alter, and total areas.
 Total areas are entirely in one city, the city in which the observer currently resides.
 Alter areas are completely in the other city, and so must be completely avoided and ignored.
 Between these are areas of crosshatch.
 These might be streets, parks or squares where denizens of both cities walk alongside one another, albeit "unseen".
 Areas that exist in both cities usually go under different names in each one.
 There is also Copula Hall, "one of the very few" buildings to exist in both cities under the same name.
 Rather than being cross-hatched, it essentially functions as a border.
 It is the only way in which one can legally and officially pass from one city to another.
 Passing through the border passage takes travellers, geographically (or "grosstopically"), to the exact place they started from – only in a different city.

 From a physical standpoint, little differentiates the two cities, other than slight differences of architecture, vehicles and styles of dress which citizens and visitors are trained to recognise.
 Those who do not know about the separation might naturally view the two cities as one.
 Because of this, an extra power is needed to keep the separation in place: this organisation is known as Breach.
 When a "breach" takes place (used here in the sense of "breaching" the barrier between the two cities), Breach comes to take care of it.
 Members of the Breach organisation use their powers to take the breacher captive, and bring them to an unknown punishment.
-"Breachers", as they are called, disappear and are never seen again.
+Most "breachers", as they are called, disappear and are never seen again.
 Children and tourists, however, are treated more leniently: children may be forgiven for a small breach; if tourists breach, they are bundled out and banned from both cities forever.

 Most breaches are taken care of by Breach immediately, but its surveillance capabilities are not absolute.
 Sometimes Breach must be specifically invoked to investigate a crime that seems to be a clear-cut case of breach, such as a smuggling operation that involves breaching to transport the smuggled goods from one city to the other.
 To invoke Breach, the police must present their evidence to an Oversight Committee composed of 42 members, 21 from each city.
 If the evidence presented is convincing enough, the Committee performs whatever other investigation into the matter it deems appropriate to resolve any remaining doubts its members have.
 If its investigation concludes to its satisfaction that a breach has taken place, then and only then will it invoke Breach.
 Invoking Breach is a last resort because it is an alien power to which some consider that Besźel and Ul Qoma surrender their sovereignty at their peril.